pietrushnic/old_blog/source/about/index.markdown

 * writing in Polish I cannot target so big audience as in English
 * English is the language of innovation/computers/technology and this blog is partially about that.
-* I want to improve my English skills, which you as you can see is not so impressive.
+* I want to improve my English skills, which, as you can see, is not so impressive.

 #### Blog subtitle seems to be weird for you ? ###